Back to Dark-mode Guide

 In competitive markets, dark mode implementation can:

-• Signal attention to detail and user-centric design philosophy, even if you only implemented it because everyone else was doing it
+• Signal attention to detail and user-centric design philosophy

 User Perception Benefits